yousean-ai/UGS/Troubleshooting-Overview.md

 ### Java Version
 Currently UGS Platform requires Java 8.
 More recent versions of Java may or may not work.
 Ticket [#1151](https://github.com/winder/Universal-G-Code-Sender/issues/1151) shows how to change Java versions for several operating systems.

+### Antivirus software
+There has been a case where the antivirus software (Comodo) caused a problem with a popup that wasn't able to close.
+The issue was resolved by disabling the antivirus software: https://github.com/winder/Universal-G-Code-Sender/issues/1237

 ### Other problems
 If UGS is still not starting properly, we encourage gathering and looking through the `messages.log` file for clues, then asking for help on the Google Group, attaching the most recent log / post them to somewhere like Pastebin or create a Github Gist. `messages.log` [can be found at these locations](http://winder.github.io/ugs_website/guide/troubleshooting/#property-files) depending on your OS.